-Poker chips have undergone major transformations over time.
+Throughout the history of poker chips, these tokens have undergone major transformations.
 All kinds of designs, colors, and security features are now common, but things weren’t always this sophisticated.

 Because chips could be cashed in for real money, fraud became an issue.
 Simple designs were easy to copy, creating a growing risk of counterfeiting.
 This forced early gambling houses to get creative, leading to the development of more elaborate and secure tokens.